vvanpo/etiketfs/README.md

   It's possible for a file to have multiple formats, e.g. when one format is a superset of another.

 * *Metadata*: File metadata describes and identifies the content of a file.
+A metadata property consists of an **identifier** and a **value**.

+  **Attributive** metadata consists of stateful properties that users can add, remove, or modify.

+  **Derived** metadata consists of read-only properties calculated from the file content, and any other arguments the property might take.
+The identifier of a derived property consists of both name and arguments.

-  Metadata that is considered to belong to the file is called "intrinsic" metadata, and should consist of inherent properties of the file content that are invariant across systems.
+  Metadata that is considered to belong to the file is called **intrinsic** metadata, and should consist of inherent properties of the file content that are invariant across systems.

-  "Extrinsic" metadata is scoped to the filesystem itself, representing something that is only useful within the context of the system and the other files in it.
-For example a file could be given a unique label for ease of filtering, assigned membership to one or more categories, or point to another file to establish a more complex relationship.
+  **Extrinsic** metadata is scoped to the filesystem itself, representing something that is only useful within the context of the system and the other files in it.
+For example a file could be given a unique label for ease of filtering, assigned membership to one or more categories, or point to another file to establish a relationship.

   Moving a file into or out of a filesystem preserves intrinsic—but not extrinsic—metadata.

-  Both forms of metadata can include derived properties that are read-only.
-  Examples of derived intrinic properties could be the file length (the number of bytes used by the file content), or any number of format-specific properties that are calculated based on the content.
-Extrinsic derived properties could include the timestamp when the file was added to the system, last modified or last accessed, etc.

   Metadata values are typed, using a handful of scalar data types.
 The type determines the availability of filtering and sorting operations for a metadata property.
 For example, a date-typed property might be filterable using date ranges, and sortable in ascending or descending order.
-A string-typed property might be filterable via a fuzzy string search, and sortable by relevance.

-  While derived properties can't be deleted, some filter operations can produce derived properties that are nevertheless ephemeral, and exist only within the scope of the selection wherein the filter is applied.
-Most content searching/matching filter operations result in ephemeral properties that can be composed with other filters.

 * *Selection*: A subset of files returned by the filesystem, for the purposes of browsing or file operations.